 Cons

-- Difficult to manipulate due to its weight
+- It is difficult to manipulate due to its weight

 #8: Douglas Fir

-Douglas fir is a widely used softwood with a hardness rating of 660 lbf on the Janka scale, making it sufficiently strong, versatile material, and durable for creating floating shelves that can perform exceptionally in any room.
+Douglas fir is a widely used softwood with a hardness rating of 660 lbf on the Janka scale.
+It is sufficiently strong and a durable and versatile material for creating floating shelves that can perform exceptionally in any room.

 While staining can be challenging due to its uneven texture and porous structure, Douglas fir takes stains well.
 Thanks to its high strength rating among softwoods, Douglas fir is a popular choice for exterior and interior floating shelves among DIY enthusiasts and woodworkers.